 The Cave Paintings in Laas Geel

-I went to Oriental Hotel every day to ask if some travelers had arrived.
-No one ever arrived, so I decided to do the tour anyway even though it cost an arm and leg.
-I didn’t do it with Oriental Hotel though, but with the people I met at the Yemeni restaurant.
-I highly recommend asking at the Yemeni restaurant too if you’re planning to visit Laas Geel.
+I stopped by the Oriental Hotel every day to see if any other travelers had arrived, but no one ever did.
+Eventually, I decided to do the tour on my own, even though it cost an arm and a leg.
+Instead of booking through the hotel, I arranged it with people I had met at the Yemeni restaurant.
+If you’re planning to visit Laas Geel, I highly recommend asking there as well—it’s a great place to find local contacts and possibly share the trip.

 Visiting Other Places Outside of Hargeisa

-While Somaliland is not particularly dangerous, all the tourists are still required to hire an armed guard if they travel outside of Hargeisa.
-This will make visiting other places in Somaliland a bit more complicated and definitely more expensive.
-I had heard some people successfully taking a local bus to Berbera without having an armed guard with them, but most of the travelers haven’t been that lucky.
-I didn’t even want to try because the Laas Geel trip had already ruined my budget, but if you have time and money, I recommend visiting Berbera too.
+While Somaliland is not considered particularly dangerous, all tourists are still required to hire an armed guard when traveling outside of Hargeisa.
+This makes visiting other parts of the country more complicated and definitely more expensive.
+I had heard of a few people managing to take a local bus to Berbera without an escort, but most travelers aren’t that lucky.
+Personally, I didn’t want to risk it—especially since the Laas Geel trip had already stretched my budget.
+If you have the time and money, I recommend visiting Berbera, a historic beach town on the Gulf of Aden.

 My Experience as a Solo Female Traveler